 Does Touch VPN support split tunneling?

 Split tunneling lets you choose which apps or destinations go through the VPN.
 Availability depends on the version and platform. check the app’s settings.
-Edge vpn download free guide: how to use free Edge-compatible VPN extensions, setup tips, and safety considerations

 Can I use Touch VPN on mobile devices and desktop at the same time?

 Many VPNs allow multi-device plans.
 Check your plan details to confirm how many simultaneous connections are allowed and how to configure Edge on each device.
+Setup vpn microsoft edge 2026

 How do I fix a slow connection with Touch VPN on Edge?